J&K: Two LeT terrorists killed, one surrenders in Kulgam

 Two terrorists were killed in Jammu and Kashmir's Kulgam district on Sunday.
 One terrorist surrendered before the security forces.

-"Reportedly two terrorists killed so far," tweeted Jammu and Kashmir's DGP Shesh Paul Vaid.
+One of the terrorists who was killed has been identified as LeT's divisional commander Shakoor Ahmad Dar.
+Dar was one of the 21 militants on the hit list of the security forces that has been prepared as part of a fresh military offensive aimed at destroying the leadership and organizing capabilities of terror outfits all across Kashmir, said reports.

-"Third terrorist surrenders with arms/ammunition to Police/SF," SP Vaid siad in another tweet.
+"Reportedly two terrorists killed so far..Third terrorist surrenders with arms/ammunition to Police/SF," tweeted Jammu and Kashmir's DGP Shesh Paul Vaid.

 Internet services have been suspended in Kulgam district, reported ANI.